m-wojnar/reinforced-lib/docs/source/custom_agents.rst

         optimizer=optimizer,
         loss_fn=partial(self.loss_fn, q_network=q_network, ...)
     )

+There are also other utility functions that can make it easier to implement DRL agents with flax.
+These are the ``init`` and ``forward`` methods which are used to initialize the network and to perform a forward pass through the network.
+You can find more information about these functions in the :ref:`documentation <Utils>`.

 Our Python library also includes a pre-built :ref:`experience replay buffer <Experience Replay>`, which is commonly utilized in DRL agents.
 The following code provides an illustrative example of how to use this utility: